vivekvashisht04/Vm-Fleet-Commander/README.md

 az deployment group validate --resource-group vmFleetRG --template-file main.bicep --parameters @dev.parameters.json az deployment group validate --resource-group vmFleetRG --template-file main.bicep --parameters @test.parameters.json az deployment group validate --resource-group vmFleetRG --template-file main.bicep --parameters @prod.parameters.json

+Skills Demonstrated
+Infrastructure as Code (IaC): Proficiency in using ARM templates and Bicep to define, deploy, and manage Azure resources.
+Ability to convert ARM templates to Bicep, showcasing knowledge in both tools.
+Azure Resource Management: Experience in creating and managing Azure resources, including VMs, virtual networks, network security groups, and public IPs.
+Skill in parameterizing deployments for flexibility and scalability across different environments (development, testing, production).
+Automation: Capability to automate resource provisioning and configuration using Bicep and Azure CLI.
+Implementation of loops and parameterized inputs to streamline and simplify complex deployments.
+Version Control: Utilization of Git for version control to track changes and manage the project's codebase effectively.
+Deployment and Validation: Competence in deploying resources to Azure using Azure CLI commands.
+Thorough validation of deployment templates to ensure error-free infrastructure setup.
+Maintenance and Updates: Experience in updating deployed resources and maintaining infrastructure state.
+Regularly pulling updates for tools like Azure CLI and Bicep to leverage the latest features and improvements.
+Cost Management: Awareness of resource management and cost control by ensuring the deletion of unused resources post-testing.
+Repository Contents
+Manual: A detailed manual documenting each step of the project, including configurations, testing procedures, and troubleshooting tips.
+Screenshots: Visual documentation of key stages and configurations throughout the project, providing a visual guide and reference.
+Source Code: All the source code used in this project, including the Bicep templates and parameter files, organized in the Source_Code folder.